Ankle Injuries and Sprains Assessment, Symptoms, and Treatment

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-Ankle injuries are common in primary care, A&E and sports medicine.
-Most are inversion and plantar flexion injuries that lead to damage to the lateral ligaments.
+Ankle sprains and injuries are common in primary care, A&E and sports medicine .
+Most are inversion and plantar flexion injuries that lead to damage to the lateral ligaments .

 The ankle is a complex joint which is capable of a wide range of movement: flexion, extension, inversion and eversion as well as a combination of these movements.
 This allows locomotion and balance on both level and uneven ground.
 The ankle takes the full weight of the body and is subject to considerable force, particularly in running and jumping.

 Many ankle injuries are managed conservatively.
 However, obvious clinical deformity (ie dislocation) or injuries with neurovascular compromise of the foot are an orthopaedic emergency for which immediate reduction is required (see 'Management' section, below).

 Between 50% and 70% of people who sustain a lateral ankle sprain will develop chronic ankle instability, which is characterised by lingering pain, instability, injury recurrence, and persistent functional disability .

 Anatomy of the ankle joint

 - The true ankle joint (tibiotalar joint) - articulation is between the lower end of the tibia, the malleoli and the body of the talus.
 This joint allows dorsiflexion and plantar flexion of the ankle.

 - The subtalar joint - articulation is between the talus and calcaneus.
 This joint allows inversion and eversion of the ankle.